 - ISO (rear wheel right): I leave this at the default of ISO selection as well.

 - Rear Wheel Center Button: First a quick note about how the EVF behaves in low light with flash.
-When shooting with flash with the camera in M and the camera's exposure settings would produce a dark image based on the ambient light alone (in other words, if flash were taken out of the equation, the A9 will brighten up the display so you can see what you are shooting.
+When shooting with flash with the camera in M and the camera's exposure settings would produce a dark image based on the ambient light alone (in other words, if flash were taken out of the equation, the A9 will artificially brighten up the display so you can see what you are shooting.
 Otherwise, if, for instance, you were shooting in a studio situation with powerful strobes, and the camera set to a low ISO and small aperture, the viewfinder display would be far too dark to compose the shot, and the same is true (to a somewhat lesser extent) when shooting in a dark reception hall with flash.
 However, when shooting in a situation where you want to mix ambient light and flash, sometimes you want to see the ambient portion of the exposure accurately (without the display being artificially brightened up), even if just for a moment.
-Turning the flash off will remove the artificial amplification for the EVF/LCD, but a far easier way to do this is to set one of your buttons to the somewhat confusingly named "Shot Result Preview".
-I have the button at the center of the rear wheel configured for this, so if, say, I'm shooting a couple at sunset, with flash illuminating them, holding the center button will momentarily show me just the ambient (in other words, what the shot would look like with no flash), which is very useful in judging what the background will look like..
+Turning the flash off will remove the artificial amplification for the EVF/LCD, but a far easier and quicker way to do this is to set one of your buttons to the somewhat confusingly named "Shot Result Preview".
+I have the button at the center of the rear wheel configured for this, so if, say, I'm shooting a couple at sunset, with flash illuminating them, holding the center button will momentarily show me just the ambient (in other words, what the shot would look like if captured with no flash), which is very useful in judging what the background will look like..